DarkHighness/DuckovLuckyBox/README.EN.md

 ### Settings

-- ⚙️ Press F1 to open the settings panel
+- ⚙️ The settings panel has been integrated into the game settings
   - Enable/disable lottery animation
   - Enable/disable high-quality item sound effects (customize sound file path)
   - Customize the cost of shop features (default: 100) (both account balance and cash can be used for payment)